danielgoehring/PaymentApp-react/README.md

 # Payment App

-This app is a payment platform built using React.js and Firebase authentication, allowing users to create accounts, log in, and manage their payments securely.
+This app is a payment platform built using React.js and Firebase authentication, allowing users to create accounts, log in, and manage their payments securely to other users.

+- Create an account and press Sign Up.
+- Once logged in the user can make payments to other users.
+- The user has the option to log out and log back in with newly created account.

 ## Table of Contents